 The CGMXFC pin is required by the loop filter to filter out phase corrections.
 A small external capacitor is connected to this pin.

-To prevent noise problems, C_F should be placed as close to the CGMXFC pin as possible, with minimum routing distances and no routing of other signals across the C_F connection.
+NOTE: To prevent noise problems, $C_F$ should be placed as close to the routing of other signals across the $C_F$ connection.